Open Standard · MIT License · v0.2

 npm install && npm run build

-# Validate one of the example documents
+# Validate one of the v0.2 example documents

-node dist/index.js ../../examples/developer-junior.json
+node dist/index.js ../../examples/v0.2/software-engineer.json

 ✓ Valid Open Talent Protocol document